 Somerset Park, Ayr

 At the same time as former Greenock gaffer McCall brought Murdoch on board, he also secured the loan signing of goalkeeper Ross Doohan.
-Doohan was brought in as cover for Derek Gaston last year but did not feature.
+Doohan was brought in as cover two seasons ago for the Ton.

 Head to Head